-GS&Co. is a registered U.S. broker-dealer and is also a registered futures commission merchant and a registered swap dealer with the U.S. Commodity Futures Trading Commission (CFTC), and a registered security-based swap dealer with the SEC, and therefore is subject to regulatory capital requirements imposed by the SEC, the Financial Industry Regulatory Authority, Inc., the CFTC, the Chicago Mercantile Exchange and the National Futures Association.
+GS&Co. is a registered U.S. broker-dealer and is also a registered futures commission merchant and a registered swap dealer with the CFTC, and a registered security-based swap dealer with the SEC, and therefore is subject to regulatory capital requirements imposed by the SEC, the Financial Industry Regulatory Authority, Inc., the CFTC, the Chicago Mercantile Exchange and the National Futures Association.
 Rule 15c3-1 of the SEC and Rules 1.17 and Part 23 Subpart E of the CFTC specify uniform minimum net capital requirements, as defined, for their registrants, and also effectively require that a significant part of the registrants' assets be kept in relatively liquid form.
-GS&Co. has elected to calculate its minimum capital requirements in accordance with the "Alternative Net Capital Requirement" as permitted by Rule 15c3-1 of the SEC.
+GS&Co. has elected to calculate its SEC minimum capital requirements in accordance with the "Alternative Net Capital Requirement" as permitted by Rule 15c3-1 of the SEC.

-As of June 2023, GS&Co. had regulatory net capital, as defined by Rule 15c3-1, of \$23.15 billion, which exceeded the amount required by \$18.17 billion.
-In meeting the requirements of Rule 15c3-1 of the SEC, GS&Co. also meets the requirements of Rules 1.17 and Part 23 Subpart E of the CFTC.
+As of December 2023, GS&Co. had regulatory net capital, as defined by Rule 15c3-1 of the SEC, of \$20.25 billion, which exceeded the greater of the minimum amounts required under Rule 15c3-1 of the SEC and Rules 1.17 and Part 23 Subpart E of the CFTC by \$15.07 billion.

 In addition to its alternative minimum net capital requirements, GS&Co. is also required to hold tentative net capital in excess of \$5.00 billion and net capital in excess of \$1.00 billion in accordance with Rule 15c3-1.
 GS&Co. is also required to notify the SEC in the event that its tentative net capital is less than \$6.00 billion.
-As of June 2023, GS&Co. had tentative net capital and net capital in excess of both the minimum and the notification requirements.
+As of December 2023, GS&Co. had tentative net capital and net capital in excess of both the minimum and the notification requirements.